ArtsyMacaw/word-search-solver-ocr/README.md

 in data structures, encoding, and the life cycle of a project.
 ## Usage
-Simple run "word-search list puzzle" where list is file that contains the hidden words with each word on a line, and puzzle is a file which contains the scrambled letters.
+Simple run "word-search list puzzle" where list is file that contains the hidden words with each word separated by a space or line, and puzzle is a file which contains the scrambled letters.
 ## Implementation Details
 Begins by creating a trie of all key words, and then proceeds to load puzzle